mozilla/data-docs/src/datasets/bigquery/firefox_android_clients/reference.md

-This table contains data only for channel `release`, since it's the only channel where data is available in the `first_session` ping at the time of implementation and suffices to fulfil the goals.
+This table contains data only for channel `release`, since it's the only channel where data is available in the `first_session` ping at the time of implementation and suffices for the goals.

 ## Scheduling